Colloid Brain Cyst

 Treatment / Management

-Treatment and management depend if the colloid cyst is found incidentally or is symptomatic.[3][4][5][6]
-It should be treated if the colloid cyst is symptomatic and causes hydrocephalus.
+Treatment and management depend on whether the colloid cyst is found incidentally or is symptomatic.[3][4][5][6]
+The condition should be treated if the colloid cyst is symptomatic and causes hydrocephalus.
 For acute, life-threatening hydrocephalus, treatment should be the next priority after ensuring adequate airway, breathing, and circulation.
-An external ventricular drain (EVD) can be placed to relieve acute hydrocephalus and may be a life-saving procedure.
+An external ventricular drain can be placed to relieve acute hydrocephalus and may be a life-saving procedure.
+After acute, life-threatening hydrocephalus has either been treated or ruled out, the clinician can deal with the colloid cyst.
+Current treatment options include craniotomy with excision via a transcallosal or transcortical route, endoscopic removal, and stereotactic aspiration.

 Craniotomy for Colloid Cyst Removal

 A colloid cyst can be removed with a craniotomy.
 A craniotomy is a surgery where an incision is made in the scalp, and part of the skull is removed for the duration of the surgery; then, the skull is put back in place.
 Two separate routes exist to remove the colloid cysts: transcallosal and transcortical.
 In the transcallosal approach, the 2 frontal hemispheres are split apart, and a surgical corridor is created through the rostral end of the genu of the corpus callosum to access the colloid cyst.
-For the transcortical route, a surgical corridor is developed directly through the brain cortex, most commonly through the right frontal and middle gyrus, to access the lateral ventricle.
-The colloid cyst can then be removed through the lateral ventricle.

 Endoscopic Removal of a Colloid Cyst

 An endoscopic surgery consists of making a small incision in the scalp and a small hole in the bone.
 A small tube, typically called a sheath, is advanced through the brain to access the lateral ventricle.
 An endoscope can then be passed into the lateral ventricle to remove the colloid cyst.
 In its simplest form, an endoscopic is a tube with a light, camera, and working channel.
 The light provides illumination for the camera to see what is going on.
 The working channel allows the surgeon to get instruments and tools before the camera performs surgery.
+Endoscopic removal of a colloid cyst tends to have less up-front risk than open surgery but also may have a slightly higher reoperation rate than open surgery.
+The endoscopic approach may not be suitable for all colloid cysts depending on the size and location of the cyst.[8][9]

 Stereotactic Aspiration of a Colloid Cyst